YipengHu/label-reg/README.md

 [data]:

-## Weakly-supervised Dense Correspondence Learning
+## Weakly-Supervised Dense Correspondence Learning
 The idea of the wearkly-supervised learning is to use expert labels that represent the same anatomical structures.
-The label-driven method is a "lazy" method (e.g. compared to simulating complex biological deformation or engineering sophisticated similarity measure, used in supervised or unsupervised approches, respectively) or a "industrious" method that requires a great amount manually-annotated anatomical structures in volumetric data.
+The label-driven method may be considered as a "lazy" method (e.g. compared to simulating complex biological deformation or engineering sophisticated similarity measure, used in supervised or unsupervised approches, respectively) or as a "industrious" method that requires a great amount manually-annotated anatomical structures in volumetric data, depending on one's viewpoint.

 While the target is predicting DDF which we do not have ground-truth data, the method is considered as "weakly-supervised" because the anatomical labels are used only in training so at inference time, the registration does not need any labels (i.e. fully-automated image registration accepts a pair of images and predicts a DDF, without segmentation of kind to aid the alignment or even initialisation).
 They are treated as if they are the "target labels" instead of "input predictors" in a classical regression analysis.
 A more detailed discussion of the formulation of the "weakly-supervised registration" is provided in the later section and it is not in the papers! ;)